Roscoe Lee Browne

 Logan's Run April 2, 2020

-The society inside is able to function as a “utopia” for a couple of reasons: because all inhabitants cannot live past the age of 30; because everything, including reproduction, is controlled by an all-knowing computer system.
-(Again, there is no such thing as utopia.)
-Everything citizens do, besides dying before they can experience a midlife crisis, revolves around pleasure, or at least things coded as entertaining and fun.
+The society inside operates under a strict system most don't question.
+All inhabitants are disallowed from living past the age of 30; everything, including reproduction, is controlled by an all-knowing computer system.
+Everything citizens do, besides dying before they can experience a midlife crisis, revolves around pleasure, or at least things advertised to them as entertaining and fun.
 Without pause they shop, self-optimize, fuck to kill time.
-Allegedly, once they’ve been extinguished by a huge machine called the “Carrousel,” which 29-and-younger residents watch do its work from stadium seats as if mass murder were the Super Bowl, they will be reborn.
-Anyone who tries to run away (cleverly labeled a Runner) will be chased after and then shot to death by policemen called “Sandmen.”
-If “Logan’s Run” were released in the 2010s rather than the 1970s, it might be labeled an allegory for the Instagram age.
+Allegedly, once they’ve been extinguished by a huge machine called the Carrousel, which 29-and-younger residents watch do its work from stadium seats as if mass murder were the Super Bowl, they will be reborn.
+Anyone who tries to run away (cleverly labeled a Runner) will be chased after and then shot to death by policemen called Sandmen.